Author’s Note: This article was originally posted in August 2020 and has been updated with new content.

 Results count, but the way those results are presented will also tell you a lot about a web analyst.
 Is the data clear?
 Do the case studies tell a story?
 Do you understand their process?
 Don’t forget that your web analyst is only worth their money if they can effectively convince you to follow a particular course of action.

-Six: they are curious about your target audience
+6) They are curious about your target audience

 Look out for the analysts who ask you questions about your audience.
 Optimising experience is all well and good, but a great data analyst will also need to know who they are optimising the data for.